Vegan stir-fry soup is a really easy, super quick nutritious one-pot meal.

 For less of a soup vibe, just serve the noodles and veggies with some of the broth poured over.

 Chinese New Year Or The Lunar New Year

-This recipe for stir-fry soup is perfect for a quick Chinese New Year lunch or as part of a larger celebration spread.
+This recipe for vegan stir-fry soup is perfect for a quick Chinese New Year lunch or as part of a larger celebration spread.

 The Chinese believe that eating noodles during the New Year will bring good luck and prosperity.
-With longer noodles boosting the chances of a longer life!
+With longer shaped noodles boosting the chances of a longer life!

 The day that the Chinese New Year begins depends on when the new moon occurs, which is at some point during the period 21st January and 20th February.
 Therefore the actual start dates vary each year.